jasperduijn/domoticz-plex-webhook/README.md

 npm install
 ```

 Create a 'Dummy' hardware device in Domoticz (if you don't already have one) and then create a 'Text' virtual sensor named Plex.
+Go to devices and take note of the idx number.

 Find your Plex Media player ID by following these steps:
 * Start Playing an item from the device you want to register